David Whitney House: David Whitney Jr.

 David Whitney Jr. was born in 1830 in Watertown, Massachusetts.
 Whitney made his millions in Massachusetts as a lumber baron.
 He moved to Detroit from Lowell (where he had established himself as a lumber baron) in 1857, at the young age of twenty-seven.
 Starting a joint venture with his brother Charles, he continued to expand his vastly successful lumber business into Ohio, Indiana, and Pennsylvania.

-Upon arriving in Detroit, he surrounded himself by the community's wealthiest and most respectable families.
-Whitney soon earned the nickname of "Mr. Woodward Avenue", due to his keen interest in real estate around the Detroit area.

 Whitney was always fascinated by the Detroit Athletic Club (DAC).
-Ever since the DAC's establishment in 1887, it has been revered as "one of the finest private clubs in the country, an elite organization deeply committed to upholding the traditions and elegance of its glorious pasts".
 Part of the DAC's grounds is now under the possession of Wayne State University.
 Included among the elite members of the original DAC were Whitney and his son David C. Whitney.
 This influenced his choice for the location of the Whitney House, as it overlooked the grounds of the DAC.
 The Whitney mansion was built between 1890 and 1894, and estimated to have cost approximately $400,000.
 After Whitney's death in 1900, his family continued to reside in the mansion until 1920.
 It was converted into an upscale restaurant in 1986.
-Today, many of the members of the Whitney family reside in the Grosse Pointe area.

-Hauntings

-Dating back to the renovations in the mid-1980s, there have been rumored occurrences of supernatural activities on all three floors of the Whitney house.
-The causes of these events have been linked to the story of David Whitney Jr. and his wife both dying inside the mansion.
-To this day, some people believe that the ghost of David Whitney Jr. haunts the Whitney mansion.

-One of the most haunted areas in the house appears to be the elevator.
-There are reports of the elevator moving on its own between the floors without any passengers.
-Other unexplained apparitions have been reported on the second and third floors.
-One evening at closing, a staff member witnessed an older gentleman gazing out of the second floor dining room window; when he was asked to leave, the figure simply vanished into the floor.
-Reports by the mansion's staff members of sounds of utensils being stacked and table settings being moved all on their own, have only added to the mystery of the Whitney mansion.

-In the media

-The David Whitney House was featured in SYFY channel's paranormal TV series Ghost Hunters in 2016 where the TAPS team investigated reported activity inside and outside the property.

-The house, called the Whitney Mansion, was featured as one of the haunted locations on Most Terrifying Places in America on the episode titled "Restless Dead" which aired on the Travel Channel in 2018.
+Ownership

+In 1957, the Visiting nurse association purchased the house for $150,000.
+In 1979, the house was sold to Detroit-based real estate magnate Richard Kughn, who in 2007 sold it to former Chrysler executive, Arthur “Bud” Liebler, for more than $2 million.

+Following the Whitney family’s occupancy into the 1920s, the house became headquarters of the Wayne County Medical Society; the Visiting Nurse Association purchased the property in 1957, aided by the Metropolitan Detroit Building Fund and the McGregor Fund, for $150,000.
+In 1979, Detroit businessman Richard Kughn acquired the mansion and undertook a major rehabilitation.
+The building opened as a restaurant in 1986.
+In 2007, ownership transferred to Arthur “Bud” Liebler.

+Folklore

+Since its 1980s restoration, the house has occasionally been described in Detroit popular media as "haunted," primarily because of its age and ornate interior.
+Local features such as WDIV-TV’s "Haunted Detroit" series and The Detroit News have mentioned the Whitney in lists of reportedly haunted buildings, though no verifiable evidence supports these claims.